jr-leary7/scLANE/README.md

 ## Trajectory DE testing

-Since we have multi-subject data, we can use any of the three model backends to run our DE testing.
+Since we have multi-subject data, we can use any of the three model modes to run our DE testing.
 We’ll start with the simplest model, the GLM, then work our way through the other options in order of increasing complexity.
 We first prepare our inputs - a dataframe containing our cell ordering, a set of genes to build models for, and a vector of